OxideMod/Oxide.Docs/docs/guides/developers/plugin-guidelines.md

 ### Input Validation

-One common source of errors in plugins is user input.
+One common source of errors in plugins<sup><a href="/glossary#plugins">[1]</a></sup> is user input.
 Always validate input before using it.
 For instance, if you're expecting a number, check if the input can be parsed as a number:

 ```csharp
 public void MyCommand(ConsoleSystem.Arg arg)